+36 70 516 3244|titkarsag@mab.hu

 Chairman of the Board of Trustees of the Foundation of the Hungarian University of Sports Science, Hungarian University of Sports Science

-The MAB has been in numerous international events and organisations in quality assurance in higher education, and upholds extensive connections with individuals and organisations involved in international quality assurance.
-As part of its work in this area, the MAB contributed to the development of various quality assurance principles of the Bologna Process, including the ESG (Standards and Guidelines for Quality Assurance in the European Higher Education Area).
+Since its establishment, the Hungarian Accreditation Committee (MAB) has been actively involved in international events and organizations related to quality assurance in higher education, maintaining an extensive network with key stakeholders in international quality assurance.
+As part of this engagement, MAB has participated in the quality assurance-related tasks and working groups of the Bologna Process and contributed to the revision of the Standards and Guidelines for Quality Assurance in the European Higher Education Area (ESG) through the QA-Fit project.

-The MAB was a founding member of CEENQA (Central and Eastern European Network of Quality Assurance Agencies in Higher Education), the Secretariat of which operated out of the MAB until 2016.
+• is a member of the Central and Eastern European Network of Quality Assurance Agencies in Higher Education (CEENQA);

 ENQA Follow up 2020